Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 }

-Use Google’s Search Gallery to see which rich results are available for your industry.
-For most small businesses: LocalBusiness, FAQ, and BreadcrumbList are the highest ROI.
+Use Google's search gallery to see which rich results are available for your industry.
+For most small businesses: LocalBusiness, FAQ, and BreadcrumbList give the highest ROI.

-Use the Schema Markup Generator or write manually.
+Use the Schema Markup Generator or write it manually.
 Keep it inside a `